Minimum and maximum entropy distributions for binary systems with known means and pairwise correlations: Allowed Range of Given Across All Distributions for Large

-Now all that is left it to express $i_0$ as a function of $\mu$ and take the limit as $N$ becomes large.
-This expression can be found by noting from Eq.~\eqref{eq:lambdas_and_mu} and Fig.~\ref{fig:dual} that at the solution, $i_0$ satisfies
+Now all that is left is to express $i_0$ as a~function of $\mu$ and take the limit as $N$ becomes large.
+This~expression can be found by noting from Equation~\eqref{eq:lambdas_and_mu} and Figure~\ref{fig:dual} that at the solution, $i_0$~satisfies